PollRobots/sdf_tool/docs/how-to.md

 in the code editor.
 This allows saving the values alongside the code, and when a file is opened, the interactive values are intialized from that block if available

+### Generated code

+Below the interactive values, if any, is the generated shader code that is used by the renderer.
+This can be useful for diagnosing why a scene failed, or simply for lifting a model into WGSL.